-Roti is also known as chapati or fulka.
-Roti is Indian flat bread made with whole-wheat flour.
+Roti also known as Chapati or Fulka, is Indian flat bread made with whole wheat flour.
+In North India, roti is part of the main meal.
 Roti is served with a variety of cooked vegetables, lentils, and yogurt.

 - 1/2 cup whole-wheat flour

 - 1/4 cup lukewarm water (Use as needed)

 - 2 teaspoons ghee (clear butter)

 - Mix flour, salt, and water to make soft dough, adding water as needed.
 Knead the dough for about one minute on a lightly greased surface to make it smooth and pliable.
 Cover the dough with a damp cloth and set aside at least ten minutes.

 - Divide the dough into four equal parts.
 Make smooth balls and press flat.

 - Before rolling the roti press both sides of the ball on a dry floured surface to make them easy to roll.

 - Roll to form a six-inch-diameter circle.
 Use just enough dry flour to roll the roti, as too much flour will make them dry.
 If the dough sticks to the rolling pin or rolling surface, lightly dust the rotis with dry flour.